Why am I not receiving email that I am sending to myself? Why are people within our company not receiving the email?

 Why do recipients sometimes see “via butterflypublisher.com” or “On Behalf Of” as part of the FROM address in their email program?

 This information appears because we are providing the email authentication needed for the deliverability and security of your email campaigns.
+To remove this, you would need to make several changes to your DNS records that allow us to better align our servers to your email domain.

 How authentication works